 Let’s look at some of the other less familiar varieties or blends you may encounter when wine tasting in Sicily.

-Catarratto is the mostly planted of Sicilian whites and can present a delicate bouquet of white flowers, citrus, melon and herbs.
+Catarratto is the most planted of Sicilian whites and can present a delicate bouquet of white flowers, citrus, melon and herbs.
 Perfect with seafood and vegetable dishes.

 Insolia, or Ansonica as it’s known in Tuscany, is elegant and floral with hints of herbs and soft acidity.
 Savour it with some freshly caught seafood.